solliancenet/MCW-Securing-the-IoT-end-to-end/Hands-on lab/HOL step-by step - Securing the IoT end to end.md

 sudo ./tpm_device_provision
 ```

 >NOTE:  This command will fail on a device that does not have a hardward or software TPM installed.
+In order to utilize a hardward based TPM, you would need an actual device, or a nested TPM enabled virtual machine running.
+The Azure template provisionged an Ubuntu image that does not have a hardward TPM enabled.

 ![This shows what happens with the device does not have a hardware or software TPM ](Images/Hands-onlabstep-bystep-securitytheiotendtoendimages/media/ex2_image003.png "Failed TPM command")

 ### Task 5: Install a software TPM and Resource Manager and reattempt Device Enrollment

-> NOTE:  If you have a hardware TPM, you can skip to step 3
+> NOTE:  If you have a hardware TPM in your device, you can skip to step 3

 1. Run the following commands to download, compile and start a software based TPM server